collectiveaccess/CollectiveAccessManual/providence/user/import/introduction.md

 ---
-title: Importing Data in CollectiveAccess
+title: Introduction to Import Mappings
 sidebar_label: Introduction to Import Mappings
 sidebar_position: 1
 ---

-# Importing Data in CollectiveAccess
+# Introduction to Import Mappings

-## Basic Concepts: What is an Import Mapping?
+## What is an Import Mapping?

 In order to import data into CollectiveAccess, it is necessary to define exactly *how* and *where* the source data will be imported.
 This